rjcorwin/CouchDB-Wedge/README.md

   Commands:

-    replicate-all-dbs   replicate all databases from one couchdb to another delete-all-dbs      delete all databases on a couchdb pre-warm-views      Hit all views in a couchdb to pre-warm them pull-json           Pull documents from a View in CouchDB returning just an array of the documents, not additional metadata that CouchDB usually does. push-json           Push an array of documents to a CouchDB database.
-Accepts STDIN over a pipe. doc-history         Revision history of a document with docs attached. help [cmd]          display help for [cmd]
+  replicate-all-dbs    replicate all databases from one couchdb to another delete-all-dbs       delete all databases on a couchdb pre-warm-views       Hit all views in a couchdb to pre-warm them restore-deleted-doc  Undelete a doc pull-json            Pull documents from a View in CouchDB returning just an array of the documents, not additional metadata that CouchDB usually does. push-json            Push an array of documents to a CouchDB database.
+Accepts STDIN over a pipe. doc-history          Revs with docs attached help [cmd]           display help for [cmd]

   Options: